Virtual Museum

 more on the..
 Blacksmiths

-A Windsor Chair from The Chequers
+The Windsor Chairs from the Chequers

-For many years up until the late 1960s there was a large collection of fine Windsor dining chairs in the saloon bar of The Chequers.
+For many years and up until the late 1960s there was a large collection of fine Windsor dining chairs in the saloon bar of The Chequers.
 When the landlord of the time retired the chairs went with him.

 more about. . .
 The Chequers Inn